 Please note: Hospital-based clinics are an extension of Duke Health hospitals and have additional facility charges.
 Some insurance companies process bills with a deductible and coinsurance rather than as a co-pay as for an office visit.
 This may impact the amount of the bill you are responsible for after payment from your insurance plan.
 Check with your insurance company before your visit to determine what your responsibility will be.

-If you need information about cancer care offered at the Duke Cancer Center or with to make an appointment for a new patient, please contact the Duke Consultation and Referral Center at 855-855-6484.
+If you need information about cancer care offered at the Duke Cancer Center or need to make a new patient appointment, please contact the Duke Consultation and Referral Center at 855-855-6484.

 If you are a referring physician, please call 800-633-3853.